What is it with our attention spans anyway?

 Senior Designer, AKQA

 Chomoi is a true inspiration.
-His ideation is innovative.
-His mentoring is invaluable.
 I will take so much away from working alongside someone with such an abundance of experience.

 Amber Howe